wisonye/arch-linux/installation-tutorial-book/src/install-yay-to-enable-aur.md

 # Choose '2', install `cargo` via `rustup` for a small download size!!!
 makepkg -si

-# If you see any error, make sure first update `rust` to the latest version by
+# If exit with error, then plz make sure to added the latest stable toolchain
+rustup toolchain add stable

-# running the command below then try again
+# Or if you've already install the stable toolchain, then update it
 rustup update